anpise/Spendlytic/backend/k8s/README.md

 This guide provides commands for deploying and managing the Spendlytic backend on Kubernetes using minikube.

+See the [backend README](../README.md) for backend setup and the [project root README](../../README.md) for an overview of the Spendlytic project.

 ## Prerequisites
 - minikube installed
 - Docker installed